You might be the parent of adult children if you:

 Here’s what SANITY means:

-Assemble supportive people: Find other people who are experiencing this or who have already been down this road and enlist their support.
+- Assemble supportive people: Find other people who are experiencing this or who have adult children and have already been down this road.
+Enlist their support.
 It is powerful to know you are not the only one.

 This article was originally published in the Chattanooga Times Free Press on February 28, 2016.